vedantpawar18/Masai-Onwards/README.md

 Masai is a coding school, where thousands of student enrolling every month.
 This platform is a clone of Masai Course Platform, we build full fledged website where a student can enroll, give MSAT Test and apply for different-different course provided by masai.

 ![home](https://user-images.githubusercontent.com/97525465/224216381-6d4ac7b8-625c-4ec1-b581-22f51f057985.png)
-# Step to cloneing repo
+# Step to cloning repo

 ```bash
 # Clone repository